allen-gao/Blog/README.md

 Blog
 ====
 A simple blog created with the webapp2 Python framework in Google App Engine, with the help of CS253 on Udacity.
+You can check out the site here: http://allengao-blog.appspot.com/
 ****
 **(For developers) To deploy this site locally:**